ampproject/amphtml/extensions/amp-list/amp-list.md

 #### load-more-button

 An `<amp-list-load-more>` element with the `load-more-button` attribute, which shows up at the end of the list (for the manual load-more) if there are more elements to be loaded.
 Clicking on this element will trigger a fetch to load more elements from the url contained in the `load-more-src` field or the field of the data returned corresponding to the `load-more-bookmark` attribute.
 This element can be customized by providing `<amp-list>` with a child element that has the attribute `load-more-button`.

+### Accessibility considerations for infinite scroll lists

+Be careful when using infinite scroll lists - if there is any content after the list (including a standard footer or similar), users won't be able to reach it until all list items have been loaded/displayed.
+This can make the experience frustrating or even impossible to overcome for users.
+See [Adrian Roselli: So you think you've built a good infinite scroll](https://adrianroselli.com/2014/05/so-you-think-you-built-good-infinite.html).

 ##### Example: